bigbinary/neeto-ui/README.md

 - `className`: You can use this prop to provide a custom class to the form.
 - `formProps`: Form props object.
 You can pass `className`, `style` etc. as props to the `Form` component.
-- `hasScrollToErrorField`: To specify whether scroll to error field on clicking submit button is enabled or not.
+- `scrollToErrorField`: To specify whether scroll to error field on clicking submit button is enabled or not.
 Default value is true.

 ---